Prepare for module enrolment

 You usually can't take more than 70 credits in a semester.

-How module grades impact your programme grade
+How module grades impact your course grade

 If you are doing a foundation degree or diploma of higher education all module grades count towards your classification.